 Either Sustainability Action Plans and/or Sustainable Development Briefs are implemented post acquisition.
 These documents form part of annual business plans which are reviewed through out the year.
-During the reporting period, we were in the process of updating our internal corporate Risk Register to formally include the management of both physical and transition related risks, increasing the visibility of these risks within the business, and can report on this update in the next reporting period.
+During the reporting period, we updated our internal corporate Risk Register to formally include the management of both physical and transition related risks, increasing the visibility of these risks within the business.